Skaters must notify the Training Committee when they want to be assessed.

 Positional Blocking

-The ability to safely give and receive full contact is assessed to level up from Level 2 to Scrimmage.
+The ability to safely give and receive full contact is assessed to level up from Level 2 to Scrimmagable.

-The ability to safely give and receive full contact in an uncontrolled/unpredictable environment is assessed to level up from Scrimmage to Level 3/Roster-Ready.
+The ability to safely give and receive full contact in an uncontrolled/unpredictable environment is assessed to level up from Scrimmagable to Level 3/Roster-Ready.

 The following things are taken into consideration when setting rosters for any given game or tournament: